Skip to content

 cat error.log | codebuddy -p "Analyze these error logs"

-codebuddy -p "Review the code quality of src/utils.js" --dangerously-skip-permissions
+codebuddy -p "Review the code quality of src/utils.js" -y

-Important Tip: When using the -p/--print parameter for single executions, if the operation requires file access or command execution, the --dangerously-skip-permissions parameter must be added.
+Important Note: When using the -p/--print parameter for single execution, if the operation requires authorized actions such as file access or command execution, you must add the -y (or --dangerously-skip-permissions) parameter.

 Project-Level Operations